clear-vote/front-end/README.md

 # next-app
 Front-end for ClearVote app

-cd next-app
+To get started, clone this repo and type this into your console:
+`cd next-app`
-npx next dev
+`npx next dev`

-## Adding shadcn components
+### Adding shadcn components
 https://ui.shadcn.com/docs/components/